syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Working-with-Spreadsheet.md

 ## Clearing the value or formatting from a cell

-Spreadsheet allows you to delete the contents of a cell or delete the contents along with its formattings(comments,Conditional formats,..) also.
+Spreadsheet allows you to delete the contents of a cell or delete the contents along with its formatting(comments,Conditional formats,..) also.

-The following code illustrates the differnt way of deleting the value from a cell,
+The following code illustrates the different way of deleting the value from a cell,

 {% tabs %}
 {% highlight c# %}